Fun Things to Do in Nashville with Kids

-Plenty of Things to Do in Nashville
+Plenty of Things to Do in Nashville with Kids

 Nashville is a fun city for both kids and adults.
 There are several Nashville parks, playgrounds, and museums that kids will love visiting.
 Most of the time, kids are very active, so they need to be able to burn some of their energy off.
-There are various things to do in Nashville for both kids and adult.
+There are various things to do in Nashville for both kids and adults.

-1. Feed the ducks at Centennial Park
+Feed the Ducks at Centennial Park

 The Tennessee Central Railway Museum has train rides with themes.
 Sometimes they have a mystery or a train robbery.
 The Easter Bunny, Thomas the Train, and Santa also visit the museum from time to time.
 It is essential to plan this well because they only make about 20 train trips a year.

 This is often a great way to cool down and relax during the summer.
-Wave Country is a smaller water park, and not crowded as Nashville Shores.
+Wave Country is a smaller water park and not crowded as Nashville Shores.
 You’ll have a lot of fun spending some time at both parks.

-3. Go to a Nashville Sounds baseball game
+Go to a Nashville Sounds Baseball Game

 What makes baseball fun is that kids can usually meet the team mascot, after the game.
 Here is a tip for you.
 Ensure you add one hour extra into the schedule.
 Right next door to Fort Negley Park is Greer Stadium, a civil war battlefield.
 They are also free to see.
 Usually, it will take about an hour unless you decide to watch the films about it then you better plan for two hours.